 Understanding the 5-Year Residence Visa

-• Active Income: Individuals must demonstrate a monthly income exceeding AED 20,000.
+- Active income: A monthly income exceeding AED 20,000.

 Advantages of the 5-Year Residence Visa for Expats